 This Airbnb home is perfect for those looking for a bit of luxury.
 Designed in the traditional Cycladic style with white surfaces and lines, this apartment also boasts phenomenal views over Naoussa.
 With two bedrooms and bathrooms, it’s spacious and sleeps four guests – it even has a jacuzzi!

 Best Hotel in Naoussa: Despina’s Mare

-If you want to be close to the center of the village and to the beach, then this is one of the best hotels in Paros.
+If you want to be close to the centre of the village and to the beach, this is one of the best hotels in Paros.
 This hotel offers traditionally decorated rooms with sea views just 300 meters from the city centre and a short stroll from the beach.
 The hotel also offers a continental breakfast every morning, which you can enjoy in the courtyard.
 I’m not sure I can think of a more perfect way to start the day!

 What to See and Do in Naoussa:

 - Grab your beach bag and soak up the sun on Monastiri and Agioi Anargyroi.